johnflavin/flavin-tools/README.md

 ## xnatsync.fish
 Build the XNAT war, `rsync` it to a specified dev stack, put it into the dev stack's tomcat webapps root directory, and bounce tomcat.

+## fish_ssh_agent.fish
+Starts ssh agent if not already started and configures environment.

 ## la.fish
 Creates `la` alias for `ls -lA` in fish.